actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * Test your mentoring and on boarding process to flush out any shortfalls by getting the last person who joined to mentor the new joiner.
 * Make your documentation inclusive e.g. this document is parsed using [alex](http://alexjs.com/) in order to catch insensitive and inconsiderate writing.
 * Be wary of not overloading new starts with too much information.
 There is often quite a lot to learn (even more than you think), instead provide a set of useful links so people can research at their own pace.
+* Write code that takes into account how future maintainers will feel reading it, let your code be [empathetic](https://www.benjaminjohnson.me/blog/empathetic-code/)

 ### Have up to date Documentation